Japan's ex-leader Shinzo Abe assassinated during a speech

 “I use the harshest words to condemn (the act),” Kishida said, struggling to control his emotions.
 He said the government planned to review the security situation, but added that Abe had the highest protection.

-Even though he was out of office, Abe was still highly influential in the governing Liberal Democratic Party and headed its largest faction, Seiwakai.
+Even though he was out of office, Abe was still highly influential in the governing Liberal Democratic Party and headed its largest faction, Seiwakai, even though his ultra-nationalism made him a divisive figure to many.

+Opposition leaders condemned the attack as a challenge to Japan’s democracy.
+Kenta Izumi, head of the top opposition Constitutional Democratic Party of Japan, called it “an act of terrorism” and said it "tried to quash the freedom of speech ... actually causing a situation where (Abe’s) speech can never be heard again.”

-That last goal made him a divisive figure.
-His ultra-nationalism riled the Koreas and China, and his push to create what he saw as a more normal defense posture angered many Japanese.
+That ultra-nationalism riled the Koreas and China, and his push to create what he saw as a more normal defense posture angered many Japanese.
 Abe failed to achieve his cherished goal of formally rewriting the U.S.-drafted pacifist constitution because of poor public support.

 Loyalists said that his legacy was a stronger U.S.-Japan relationship that was meant to bolster Japan’s defense capability.
 But Abe made enemies by forcing his defense goals and other contentious issues through parliament, despite strong public opposition.